 - - What is the inbrief and debrief process?

-- - What is the difference between a PADI Scuba Diver Certification and a PADI Openwater Diver Certification?
+- - What is the difference between a SSI Scuba Diver Certification and a SSI Openwater Diver Certification?

 - - Will I get to see photos of my child?

 - - What kind of food will campers eat?